 Where Did All the Cities Go?

-The Book of Mormon mentions at least 41 cities by name, including only one Jaredite city.
-The fact that this civilization, its cities, inscriptions and artifacts have never been found anywhere in the Americas would seem to require the assumption that the great cataclysm at the time of Christ's crucifixion had vaporized everything.
-Venice Priddis has made the most extravagant argument, to wit, that South America was largely below sea level until the crucifixion.
+The Book of Mormon mentions at least 40 cities by name, including only one Jaredite city.
+These are clearly distinguished from villages, such as Ani-Anti, and many others.
+(Mosiah 27:6; Alma 8:7 & 23:14 & Mormon 4:22 & 5:5) The fact that this civilization, its cities, inscriptions and artifacts have never been found anywhere in the Americas, has driven some to the assumption that the great Crucifixion Cataclysm at the time of Christ's crucifixion had vaporized everything.
+Venice Priddis and Arthur J. Kocherhans have made the most extravagant argument, to wit, that South America was largely below sea level until the crucifixion.
 The land that had been above sea level was the land of the Book of Mormon.
-At the time of the crucifixion, South America rose up thousands of feet in an hour or two.
-Still, this leaves it, the Andes highlands, as a candidate for exploration, where everything on the item list should be discoverable.
-To save the day, her cataclysm should not have been just a sudden emergence from the deep, but a kerplop, a turning over of the whole continent like a pancake, so that everything would wind up at the bottom.
+At the time of the crucifixion, South America rose up thousands of feet in about three hours.
+Still, this leaves the locations prior to that event in the Andes highlands as candidates for exploration, where everything on the item list should be discoverable, in an ideal state of dry highland low-oxygen preservation.
+To save the day, her cataclysm should not have been just a sudden emergence from the deep, but also a kerplop, a turning over of the whole continent like a pancake, so that everything would wind up at the bottom.
 A sci-fi kerplop, or vaporization?
-(The Book and the Map; New Insights into Book of Mormon Geography, Bookcraft, Salt Lake City, 1975)
+(Venice Priddis; Kocherhans)

 Well, this is a lot of fun, but on a more serious note, and to be fair, most Book of Mormon cartographers minimize the effect of the cataclysm.
 After all, only some cities were destroyed, sixteen mentioned by name.
-(3 Nephi 8:15) Six were burned, three sunk into the earth, 2 were buried in the earth, three were flooded and one was covered by a mountain.
+(3 Nephi 8:15) Six were burned, five sunk into the earth, one sunk in the sea, three were flooded and one was covered by a mountain.
 When a city burns, it is still available for archaeology.
 The fire will just leave a burn level in the stratigraphy.
-A couple of major cities are said to have been rebuilt.
-And this was followed by another four centuries of Nephite-Lamanite history, obviously with cities and a material culture.
-Mormon around 420 CE observed, "The whole face of the land had become covered with buildings, and the people were as numerous almost, as it were the sand of the sea."
+A couple of major cities are said to have been rebuilt, including Zarahemla.
+This was followed by another four centuries of Nephite-Lamanite urban history, with cities and a material culture.
+Mormon around 322 CE observed, "The whole face of the land had become covered with buildings, and the people were as numerous almost, as it were the sand of the sea."
 (Mormon 1:7) Furthermore, the Jaredites also built many cities.
-(Ether 9:23 & 10:12) There is no cataclysm to erase their cities from the face of the land, the same territory occupied by the Nephites.
+(Ether 9:23 & 10:12)

 When a city undergoes a major cataclysm, this fact can be observed in the archaeological record.
-Slippage into the sea leaves a large debris field, a ready candidate for marine archaeology.
+Slipping into the sea leaves a large debris field, and a ready candidate for marine archaeology.
 Fire leaves a burn level in the stratigraphy.
-Collapsed buildings not only leave their own debris, but often skeletons under it.
+Collapsed buildings not only leave their own debris, but often skeletons and artifacts under it.